 The law of supply and demand

 End users have become accustomed to using free apps, thanks to Facebook, Instagram, YouTube, Google, Yahoo, etc. Most top popular apps are free.
 Their developers have thought of ways to monetise their apps without exploiting their users.
-Notion seems to defy this norm though.

 The entitlement amongst developers